 During pregnancy your body goes through many changes in a fairly short space of time.
-As your baby grows it takes minerals and vitamins from your own body and your hormone balance changes, which can affect your mood.
+As your baby grows, it takes vitamins and minerals from your body and your hormone levels change – all of which can affect how you feel emotionally as well as physically.

-It can also take time to adjust to the big life changes about to happen, or, perhaps, come to terms with an unexpected pregnancy.
+It can also take time to adjust to the big life changes ahead, or to come to terms with an unexpected pregnancy.

 MindWell guide